RokLenarcic/paginator/README.md

 ## with-concurrency

-Sets maximum concurrency for paged get-items calls.
-Engine will not queue additional `get-items-fn` calls if maximum concurrency is reached.
+Sets maximum concurrency for paged get-pages calls.
+Engine will not queue additional `get-pages-fn` calls if maximum concurrency is reached.
 Default is 1.

-## with-items-fn

-Sets `get-items-fn` for the engine.

 ## Linear pagination with next page links